Muslim women were making the news during the most blessed days of this month. Meaghan Seymour rounds up the best stories.

 According to UNICEF, over 31 million girls around the world don’t have access to education.
 Why is this especially important for Muslims?
 Most of the top 10 countries with the worst rates of female enrolment are Muslim-majority states, Malala’s Pakistan included.[iv]

-While Malala may be receiving some criticism from sceptics these days, and may have missed out on winning the Nobel Prize, she’s turning out to be the brave Muslim role model that no one, not even the Taliban, can silence.
+While Malala may be receiving some criticism from skeptics these days and may have missed out on winning the Nobel Prize, she’s turning out to be the brave Muslim role model that no one, not even the Taliban, can silence.

 Showing mercy even in the hardest of times